KonradHoeffner/tempoguide/index.md

 If you come from a control background you probably prefer to set up with cantrips early but early threats can snowball the game much better, especially Tamiyo.
 Of course this heavily depends on the matchup, for example vs Oops your best T1 play is Nihil Spellbomb and your second best is Thoughtseize.
 If you are on a single blue source, think about how probable it is that you get Wastelanded depending on what the opponent shows you.
-Orcish Bowmasters are often better later in Bowmaster mirrors but against decks with no removal like Show and Tell mainphasing it as early as possible is often good.
+Orcish Bowmasters are often better later in Bowmaster mirrors but against decks with no removal like Show and Tell main phasing it as early as possible is often good.

 ## Matchups